YannickBaudraz/ConnectFour/README.md

 I usually use npm or yarn, and I wanted to test a new dependency manager.

 This package is also faster than npm.

+### Tests

+Of course, we need tests to make sure that the code works as expected without always having to test the whole game by hand.

+I use `Vitest` because it integrates very well with Vite.

 ## Planning